rknightuk/theshopcms/readme.md

 These are the features I plan to implement before open-sourcing the project.

 - Optimise MySQL queries
-- Setup process for input of settings
+- Setup process for input of settings (similar to Wordpress)
 - Installable themes
 - Customisable layouts
 - Product sizes/variations for clothing products